TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Experiments

 \subsection{Ablation Study}

-In this subsection, we make a further study of the proposed MSResNet and TRNR strategy.
+In this subsection, we further study the proposed MSResNet and TRNR strategy.
 Specifically, we primarily analyze the design of MSResNet to find the best combinations of different modules.
-Then we compare the widely used strategy RIS with RPS, RCS, and TRNR to show that the network trained using RIS suffers a heavy performance drop against using TRNR.
+Then we compare the widely used strategy RIS with RPS, RCS, and TRNR to show that the model trained using RIS suffers a heavy performance drop against using TRNR.
+We also provide a feature visualization analysis to figure out what TRNR learns.
 Next, we determine the best configuration for task-driven learning, which includes the choices for $N$ in N-frequency-K-shot learning tasks and the batch size $R$ in Eq. (\ref{eq:outer-loop}).
-At last, we make a survey on RIS, RPS, RCS, and TRNR when dataset size is from 40 to 100 to prove the robustness of TRNR.
+Then we study the effect of the cluster number on TRNR.
+At last, we take an investigation on RIS, RPS, RCS, and TRNR when the dataset size is from 60 to 280 to demonstrate TRNR's robustness.

 \textbf{Analysis of the MSResNet Design.} We begin by examining the importance of different modules in MSResNet.
 In particular, we regard MSResNet (Q=3) without multi-scale design in MSB, without all SE blocks as the Baseline.
-And we construct $3$ networks listed as follows for comparison: \begin{itemize} \item $N_1$: Baseline with multi-scale design in each MSB. \item $N_2$: Baseline with SE blocks at the bottom of all MSB, RB, and TB. \item $N_3$: $N_1$ with SE blocks at the bottom of all MSB, RBs, and TB. \end{itemize}
+And we construct $3$ models listed as follows for comparison: \begin{itemize} \item $N_1$: Baseline with multi-scale design in each MSB. \item $N_2$: Baseline with SE blocks at the bottom of all MSB, RB, and TB. \item $N_3$: $N_1$ with SE blocks at the bottom of all MSB, RBs, and TB. \end{itemize}

 We use RIS to train all of the above networks on the entire Rain100L train-set and then evaluate them on the Rain100L test-set.
 Table \ref{tab: modules} displays the results in terms of PSNR/SSIM measurements.
 Adding multi-scale design or SE blocks can both enhance performance, as illustrated in Table \ref{tab: modules}.
 Furthermore, multi-scale design and SE blocks have mutually beneficial impacts.
 We then conduct experiments on the number of MSB and RB in MSResNet, denoted as $Q$.
 From Table \ref{tab: modules}, we find that $Q=4$ brings the best performance.
-Visual examples on the first row of Fig. \ref{fig: lambda-example} depict that MSResNet with $Q=3$ tends to under-derain and $Q=5$ tend to over-derain.
+Visual examples on the first row of Fig. \ref{fig: lambda-example} depict that MSResNet with $Q=3$ tends to under-derain the grass and clouds and $Q=5$ tend to over-derain the sky.